 The dam was built in 1957 to regulate the water supply on Villajoyosa’s river, the Amadorio.
 It’s around 200 feet high; easy to believe if you peer gingerly over the edge to the stream below.

-Rainfall is pretty irregular here, so the water level in the lake varies wildly; last year (2021) it was more than half empty but after heavy spring rains in spring 2022, it’s almost full once more.
+Rainfall is pretty irregular here, so the water level in the lake varies wildly.
+Last year (2021) it was more than half empty but after heavy spring rains in spring 2022, it was almost full once again.

 The road through the tunnel at the far end of the dam will take you around the lake towards the village of Orxeta.
 You can get a bus back to La Vila from here.

-If you don’t have the energy for that hike, reverse your steps back across the dam, through the tunnel and turn to your left up the track to find the car park, with a picnic site and children’s playground among the pine trees.
+If you don’t have the energy for that hike, reverse your steps back across the dam, through the tunnel and head up the dirt road to your left.
+You’ll find a car park, with a picnic site and children’s playground among the pine trees.
 The two huge towers nearby are silos where they made the concrete that built the dam.

 The view from the dam down to the coast at Villajoyosa

 Looking up into the mountains from El Pantano de Amadorio